itsSanalog/sanalog.net/README.md

 # [sanalog.net](https://sanalog.net)
 Personal website.
 Currently not in development because of military service (as of Jul 2024).

-For an actual description of the site, purpose, development and whatnot, check [sanalog.net/blog/code/sanalog.net](https://sanalog.net/blog/code/sanalog.net).
+For an actual description of the site, purpose, development and whatnot, check [sanalog.net/blog/code/sanalog.net](https://sanalog.net/blog/code/wesbite) (incomplete).

 I use [Tape](https://www.aeriform.io/tape) as a progress tracker, but there is also a [to-do page](https://sanalog.net/blog/todo) in case anyone cares.